Foreign policy of the United States: Cold War

 After the war, the U.S. rose to become the dominant economic power with broad influence in much of the world, with the key policies of the Marshall Plan and the Truman Doctrine.
 Almost immediately, two broad camps formed during the Cold War; one side was led by the U.S. and the other by the Soviet Union, but this situation also led to the establishment of the Non-Aligned Movement.
 This period lasted until almost the end of the 20th century and is thought to be both an ideological and power struggle between the two superpowers.
 The United States extended its influence in the years after World War II, enacting the Marshall Plan to support the reconstruction process in European countries and seeking to combat Communism through containment.
 This strategy of containment resulted in the Korean War and the Vietnam War.
 The Vietnam War in particular was highly controversial, and its perceived failures reduced popularity for foreign intervention in the United States.
+The invasion of Afghanistan by the Soviet Union contributed directly to fueling tensions between the United States and the Soviet Union.
+This began with President Carter announcing the United States interests in maintaining the status quo within the Persian Gulf region, resulting in the Carter Doctrine.
+The Regan administration escalated the tensions by supporting freedom fighters around the world, most notably in Afghanistan during the Soviet invasion.
+The Soviet Union and the United States did not engage in direct conflict, but rather supported small proxies that opposed the other.
 In 1991, the Soviet Union dissolved into separate nations, and the Cold War formally ended as the United States gave separate diplomatic recognition to the Russian Federation and other former Soviet states.

 In domestic politics, foreign policy was not usually a central issue.
 In 1945–1970, the Democratic Party took a strong anti-Communist line and supported wars in Korea and Vietnam.
 Then the party split with a strong, "dovish", pacifist element (typified by 1972 presidential candidate George McGovern).
 Many "hawks", advocates for war, joined the neoconservative movement and started supporting the Republicans—especially Reagan—based on foreign policy.
 Meanwhile, down to 1952 the Republican Party was split between an isolationist wing, based in the Midwest and led by Senator Robert A. Taft, and an internationalist wing based in the East and led by Dwight D. Eisenhower.
 Eisenhower defeated Taft for the 1952 nomination largely on foreign policy grounds.
-Since then the Republicans have been characterized by a hawkish and intense American nationalism, strong opposition to Communism, and strong support for Israel.
+Since then the Republicans have been characterized by American nationalism, strong opposition to Communism, and strong support for Israel.